 If you notice a change in your body:

 While the recent COVID-19 pandemic has but many things on hold, cancer is not one of them.
 During this time of uncertainty, it is possible to ignore a change in your body over time or to put your health on the long finger.
-But we are encouraging everyone to stay on top of their physical health, and speak to their GP, in person or over the phone if they notice any changes.
+But we are encouraging everyone to stay on top of their health and speak to a medical professional if you have any concerns.

 - A new or changing lump